 Geufron Holiday Cottages feature a beautiful grade 2 listed farmhouse with 4 additional converted barns set high on a hillside in the southern reaches of Snowdonia National Park.
 Facing south with views across the valley to the mountains and cardigan bay, the setting is unique and the views spectacular.
 On arrival you will find tea, coffee and Welsh cakes.
-There will be a Christmas tree for the festive season.
 All cottages are very comfortable and spacious and retain their character with original beams and features.
-The farmhouse and adjacent cottage both have log burners.
+The farmhouse and adjacent cottage both have log burners and central heating.
 The other cottages are kept cosy by storage heaters making them suitable for all year round lets.
 The village of Bryncrug with The Peniarth Arms pub serving excellent food and a general store selling newspapers is only 10 minutes walk.
-The Victorian seaside town of Tywyn is a short 2 mile drive and provides beaches, supermarkets, cafés, restaurants, tennis, putting and bowling green and a preserved 1930s cinema 'The Magic Lantern' incorporating a foyer bar for pre-show drinks.
-There are live streaming theatre events from London as well as the latest films.
+The Victorian seaside town of Tywyn is a short 2 mile drive and provides beaches, supermarkets, cafés, restaurants, tennis, putting and bowling green and a preserved 1930s cinema 'The Magic Lantern' recently the location for radio 4 s 'any Questions' It incorporates a foyer bar for pre-show drinks.
+There are live streaming theater events from London as well as the latest films.
 Local talent also give performances on 'open mike' nights.
 Tywyn is also the home of the Talyllyn Victorian Steam Railway, the first preserved narrow gauge railway in the world.
 It was here where Reverend Audry was a volunteer and found the inspiration for his world famous 'Thomas The Tank Engine' stories.
 Tywyn wharf station has an exhibition of his study and books.
 St Cadfans church dates back to 6th century when Cadfan and his twelve companions arrived from Brittany.
 The existing church dates back to 12th century and houses the only known example of written ancient welsh on stones displayed therein.
+The area is perfect for cyclists with a 10 mile cycle track around the close by Dysynni Valley passing Castel Y Bere and other points of interest and beauty .
+The Wales coastal path is also very close by.
+Bikes can be hired locally.
 Nearby Aberdovey & Harlech have championship links courses for golf enthusiasts.
 Barmouth and Aberdovey have sea fishing trips & Talyllyn Lake and local rivers trout fishing.
 Cader Idris is the second highest mountain in Wales at 2930 feet and can be climbed by 3 different routes of various difficulty from nearby.
 Bird Rock is a bird sanctuary for Cormorants.
 There is something for everyone in this unspoilt, spectacular and tranquil area.

 Carol & Martin Kristian have a long association with this spectacular part of Wales, and love it.
 Carol has spent holidays in Tywyn since the age of 3 and her parents retired here in the 80's, creating a home from home for all the family.
 Martin,who is Australian, of Latvian parents, was soon introduced to the area by Carol and immediately fell in love with it.
 We live in Herfordshire but visit our cottages at least once a month.
 Martin is recently retired from his business and Carol still runs a childrens theatre school.
 We love nature and are very lucky to have a like minded wonderful team of local people on hand to ensure your stay is pleasant.
 We enjoy meeting our guests whenever possible and sharing our corner of heaven with you.